 And sometime after that, establishing who gets final authority over the oven (and future pizza-making) turns quickly into a heated argument between members of the different courses in school.

 Mika Toyonishi of the Equestrian Club boards the Yugo × Aki ship right after summer vacation.
 Eventually joined by most of the girls in their social circle.
-They even tackled (or more precisely, physically assaulted) Keiji when he's about to ruin their first date.
+They even taken to shipping Yuko x Aki to a more direct and physical level evident in the way they tackled (or more precisely, brutally assaulted) Keiji when he was about to ruin their first date.

 Most of Aki's and Yugo's friends have practically boarded the Yugo x Aki ship, actively trying to get them together, though both of them are rather clueless of their friends' efforts and motives.
 Witness the girls' "mission" to deliver Aki's Valentine's Day chocolate to Yugo.